Assistant Professor & Area Coordinator (Theatre Arts Administration)

-Bringing a strong mix of intuition, emotional intelligence, and a studied approach to all Prof. Parks does, Pat has dedicated an entire career to building expertise in profiling/assessment, general management and functional benchmarking, leadership development, multi-cultural and global team development/team building, performance management, diversity, equity, inclusion, and belonging, branding, creative consulting as well as performance and executive coaching.
+Bringing a strong mix of intuition, emotional intelligence, and a studied approach to all Prof. Parks does, Pat has dedicated an entire career to building expertise in performance and executive coaching, leadership development, branding, creative consulting (Music and TV), multi-cultural and global team development, team building, performance management, diversity, equity, inclusion, and belonging, profiling/assessment, general management, and functional benchmarking.

 Prof. Parks also supports corporate clients, celebrities, as well as Public Relations and Marketing firms with brand strategy, brand development, archetyping, social media strategy, media pitching, media training, and market research.
 Prof. Parks supported a top speaker’s bureau with company strategy, technology advisement/consulting, and brand strategy and brand partnership strategy.
 The agency represents a roster of talent that includes Gabrielle Union, Angela Rye, Dr. Henry Louis Gates, Jr., Iyanla Vanzant, Bakari Sellers, Tina Lifford, Dr. Cornel West, Tamika Mallory, Hill Harper, and many other notable thought leaders in their respective fields.
 Pat presented “Hyperlocal to Global: How to build brand cultural relevancy & hegemony” at Social Media Week (SMWi)—an international Social Media conference.

-During Pat's tenure as an Executive Coach and Senior Consultant at YSC, Ltd., Prof. Parks grew the relationships and commercial strategy for Latin America and the Caribbean markets—leading to the opening of YSC offices in São Paulo and Mexico City.
+During Pat's tenure as an Executive Coach and Senior Consultant at a business psychology firm headquartered in London, England, Prof. Parks grew the relationships and commercial strategy for Latin America and the Caribbean markets—leading to the opening of offices in São Paulo and Mexico City.
 Prof. Parks has also worked for IBM Business Consulting Services (formerly PricewaterhouseCoopers/PwC) in the Strategy & Change practice area.
 During George W. Bush's Administration, Prof. Parks worked as a leadership analyst and profiler for the Central Intelligence Agency (CIA).
 At the CIA, Prof. Parks worked across several divisions in the Directorate of Intelligence including the Medical and Psychiatric Analysis Center (MPAC) and was also a member of the diversity council for the Directorate of Intelligence.

 Prof. Parks also created a talent management collective that teaches breakthrough to corporate executives and professional athletes across the globe.
 To this end, Prof. Parks utilizes conventional and non-conventional diagnostic assessments and experiential learning experiences to unleash breakthrough ideas, talents, and results for their clients.
 In many instances, Pat leverages relationships with world-class pro athletes to co-facilitate many of these experiential sessions.
 This approach heightens participant engagement and accelerates necessary behavioral changes for breakthrough results.

 Prof. Parks teaches in the Arts Management, Production, and Administration area.
-Prof. Parks teaches several courses to include Human Resource Management; Leading in A Changing Society; Intro to Finance Management; Diversity, Equity, Inclusion & Belonging; and The Arts & Innovation.
-Prof. Parks enjoys volunteering, writing music, singing, and spending time with family.
+Prof. Parks teaches several courses to include Human Resource Management; Leading in a Changing Society; Intro to Finance Management; Diversity, Equity, Inclusion & Belonging; and The Arts & Innovation.